wardvisual/dockerized-db/README.md

 # Dockerized Database

-This repository contains my setup for dockerized databases.
+This repository contains my setup for dockerized databases on a Linux environment.
 As a work in progress, I am continuously improving and refining the setup to ensure optimal performance, reliability, and security.

 ## Available Database(s)